Chary-x/haptic-motion-dabble/README.md

 here i will be exploring haptic motion

-it started with sword art online,
+it started with sword art online...

 ## exploring haptic motion: from sao to haptic suits